-For the quarterly period ended July 31, 2018
+For the quarterly period ended October 31, 2018.

-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from 1 to Commission file num ber: 001-38175 Aspen Grou (Exact name of registrant as sp Delaware (State or other jurisdiction of incorporation or organization) 27-1933597 (I.R.S.
-Employer Identification No.) 276 Fifth Avenue, Suite 306, New York, New York (Address of principal executive offices) 10001 (Zip Code) Registrants telephone num ber: (212) 477-1210 Indicate by check mark whether the registrant (1) has filed all reports requested Act of 1934 during the preceding 12 months (or for such shorter period the been subject to such filing requirements for the past 90 days Yes ☑ No □ at the registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronically Data File required to be submitted and posted pursuant to Rule 405 of Resperiod that the registrant was required to submit and post such files).
-Yes gulation S-T during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, a company, or an emerging growth company.
-See the definitions of "large a and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer ☑ Non-accelerated filer □ Emerging growth company □ Smaller reporting company ✓ If an emerging growth company, indicate by checkmark if the registrant h with any new or revised financial accounting standards provided pursuant Indicate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Exchange Act).
-Yes □ No ☑ Class Outstanding as of September 10, 2018 Common Stock, \$0.001 par value per share 18,324,773 shares
+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\\

+Commission file number: 001-38175

+Aspen Group, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+27-1933597 (I.R.S.
+Employer Identification No.)

+276 Fifth Avenue, Suite 306, New York, New York (Address of principal executive offices)

+Registrants telephone number: (212) 477-1210

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\Box$ Non-accelerated filer $\Box$ Emerging growth company $\Box$ Accelerated filer ☑ Smaller reporting company ☑

+If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗹

+Class Common Stock, \$0.001 par value per share Outstanding as of December 10, 2018 18,374,425 shares

+(Zip Code)